Software as a Service (SaaS)

 Notwithstanding any other term or provision of this Agreement, Catalis shall not be liable for delays in delivery, failure to deliver, or otherwise to perform any obligation hereunder when such delay or failure arises from causes beyond the reasonable control of Catalis, including, without limitation, such causes as acts of God or public enemies, labor disputes, supplier or material shortages, embargoes, rationing, acts of local, state or national governments or public agencies, utility or communication failures, fire, flood, storms, earthquake, settling of walls or foundations, epidemics, riots, terrorism, civil commotion, strikes, or war.

-15 .
-Limitation of Liability.
+16. Limitation of Liability.

-IN NO EVENT SHALL CATALIS’ AGGREGATE LIABILITY UNDER THIS AGREEMENT EXCEED THE SUBSCRIPTION FEES PAID BY CUSTOMER TO CATALIS DURING THE SIX (6) MONTH PERIOD PRIOR TO THE ACCRUAL OF THE CLAIM.
+IN NO EVENT SHALL CATALIS’S AGGREGATE LIABILITY UNDER THIS AGREEMENT EXCEED THE SUBSCRIPTION FEES PAID BY CUSTOMER TO CATALIS DURING THE SIX (6) MONTH PERIOD PRIOR TO THE ACCRUAL OF THE CLAIM.

-16. Limitation on Damages.
+17. Limitation on Damages.

-17. Allocation of Risks.
+18. Allocation of Risks.

 CUSTOMER UNDERSTANDS AND AGREES THAT THE FEES CHARGED BY CATALIS SPECIFICALLY REFLECT THE ALLOCATION OF RISKS AND EXCLUSION OF DAMAGES PROVIDED FOR IN THIS AGREEMENT.

-18. Miscellaneous Provisions.
+19. Miscellaneous Provisions.

-18.1.
+19.1.
 ARBITRATION.
-UPON THE DEMAND OF EITHER PARTY (UNLESS PROHIBITED BY APPLICABLE LAW), ANY ACTION OR PROCEEDING SEEKING TO ENFORCE OR TO INTERPRET ANY PROVISION OF THIS AGREEMENT OR ANY RIGHT OR OBLIGATION, INCLUDING, WITHOUT LIMITATION, ANY STATUTORY RIGHT OR OBLIGATION, OF ANY PARTY UNDER OR PURSUANT TO THIS AGREEMENT OR ARISING OUT OF CATALIS’ RELATIONSHIP UNDER THIS AGREEMENT WITH CUSTOMER, SHALL BE DETERMINED EXCLUSIVELY BY ARBITRATION CONDUCTED BY AND UNDER THE RULES OF THE AMERICAN ARBITRATION ASSOCIATION; PROVIDED, HOWEVER, THAT ARBITRATION SHALL NOT BE REQUIRED IN ANY ACTION OR CLAIM BY A PARTY WHICH INCLUDES A REQUEST FOR INJUNCTIVE, EQUITABLE, OR OTHER EMERGENCY RELIEF.
+UPON THE DEMAND OF EITHER PARTY, ANY ACTION OR PROCEEDING SEEKING TO ENFORCE OR TO INTERPRET ANY PROVISION OF THIS AGREEMENT OR ANY RIGHT OR OBLIGATION, INCLUDING, WITHOUT LIMITATION, ANY STATUTORY RIGHT OR OBLIGATION, OF ANY PARTY UNDER OR PURSUANT TO THIS AGREEMENT OR ARISING OUT OF CATALIS’S RELATIONSHIP UNDER THIS AGREEMENT WITH CUSTOMER, SHALL BE DETERMINED EXCLUSIVELY BY ARBITRATION CONDUCTED BY AND UNDER THE RULES OF THE Arbitration Act of Alberta; PROVIDED, HOWEVER, THAT ARBITRATION SHALL NOT BE REQUIRED IN ANY ACTION OR CLAIM BY A PARTY WHICH INCLUDES A REQUEST FOR INJUNCTIVE, EQUITABLE, OR OTHER EMERGENCY RELIEF.

-18.2.
+19.4.
 Binding upon Successors and Assigns.
 This Agreement shall be binding upon, and inure to the benefit of, the successors and assigns of the Parties hereto.

-18.3.
+19.5.
 Severability.
 If any provision of this Agreement shall be invalid or unenforceable, such provision shall be deemed limited by construction in scope and effect to the minimum extent necessary to render the same valid and enforceable, and, in the event no such limiting construction is possible, such invalid or unenforceable provision shall be deemed severed from this Agreement without affecting the validity of any other term or provision hereof.

-18.4.
+19.6.
 Entire Agreement.
-This Agreement, together with the Schedules and/or Addendum(s), constitutes the entire understanding and agreement of the Parties with respect to the subject matter of this Agreement, and supersedes all prior and contemporaneous agreements, understandings, inducements, and conditions, express or implied, written or oral, between the Parties with respect thereto.
+This Agreement, together with the Order Form and/or Addendum(s), constitutes the entire understanding and agreement of the Parties with respect to the subject matter of this Agreement, and supersedes all prior and contemporaneous agreements, understandings, inducements, and conditions, express or implied, written or oral, between the Parties with respect thereto.
 The express terms hereof control and supersede any course of performance or usage of trade inconsistent with any of the terms of this Agreement.
 This Agreement may be executed electronically and in any number of counterparts, which will constitute one and the same agreement.

-18.5.
+19.7.
 Amendment and Waivers.
 Any term or provision of this Agreement may be amended, and the observance of any term of this Agreement may be waived (either generally or in a particular instance and either retroactively or prospectively) only by a writing signed by the Party to be bound thereby.
 The waiver by a Party of any breach or default shall not be deemed to constitute a waiver of any other breach or default.
 The failure of any Party to enforce any provision shall not be construed as or constitute a waiver of the right of such Party to subsequently enforce such provision.

-18.8.
+19.11.
 Further Assurances; Cooperation.
 Each Party shall execute such further instruments, documents, and agreements, and shall provide such further written assurances, as may be reasonably requested by the other Party to better evidence and reflect the transactions described in and contemplated by, and to carry into effect the intents and purposes of this Agreement.

-18.9.
+19.12.
 Non-Solicitation.
 For a period ending two (2) years following the date of termination or expiration of this Agreement, Customer shall not solicit the employment or services of, nor employ or otherwise retain, any employee or former employee of Catalis who has been directly or indirectly involved in the development, licensing, installation, or support of any Catalis software product.

-18.10.
+19.13.
 Independent Contractor Status.
 It is the intention of the Parties that their relationship is that of independent contractor and this Agreement shall not create any other relationship, whether partnership, joint venture, agency, or otherwise, between the respective Parties.
 Neither Party has any authority, whether actual, express, implied, or apparent, to bind or otherwise obligate the other Party in any capacity.
 Catalis shall be entitled to list Customer in any designation of its customers in advertising or other published materials of Catalis.

-18.14.
+19.16.
 Fees and Costs.
 In the event of any litigation or arbitration between the Parties in connection with or arising out of this Agreement, or to enforce any right or obligation of either Party under this Agreement, or for a declaratory judgment, or for the construction or interpretation of this Agreement or any right or obligation under or impacted by this Agreement (in each case, a “Proceeding”), the Party which substantially prevails in any such Proceeding shall be entitled to recover from the other Party all of such prevailing Party’s fees and costs, including, without limitation, attorneys’ fees, court costs, and costs of expert witnesses and of investigation, incurred at or in connection with any level of the Proceeding, including all appeals.